 Loving our neighbors, forgiving our enemies, washing the feet of our brothers and sisters.
 We are self supported ministry devoted to being followers of Jesus Christ.
+We share the simple Gospel of Jesus the King.

 This is my worship today August 9, 2020